towercomputers/toweros/README.md

 The easiest way to use Tower is to run the TowerOS GNU/Linux distribution (based on Arch Linux) on your Thin Client.

-#### To install get TowerOS:
+#### To install TowerOS on your Thin Client:
 1. Download the latest image here: ____
 2. Prepare a bootable USB medium using the above image.
-3. Boot the Thin Client the USB drive and follow the instruction.
+3. Boot the Thin Client the USB drive and follow the instructions.

-Note: you can build your own image of TowerOS with command `build-tower-image thinclient`.
+Note: you can build your own image of the TowerOS installer with command `build-tower-image thinclient`.

 ### 2. Custom Thin-Client (Linux)